partrickJhonson/beef/Installation.md

 $ gem install bundler
 ```
 ## BeEF on Ubuntu

-It's highly recommended that you use a Ruby environment manager when installing BeEF on Ubuntu, due to restricted permissions.
-Please note: you do not need to install ruby as per the above instructions, if using a Ruby Environment Manager.
+It's highly recommended that you use a Ruby Environment Manager when installing BeEF on Ubuntu, due to restricted permissions.
+Please note that you do not need to install Ruby as per the above instructions, if using Ruby Environment Manager.

-In order to install BeEF and RVM you will need to install Git and Curl first, as they do not come with Ubuntu.
+In order to install BeEF and RVM you will need to install Git and Curl first, as they do not come out of the box with Ubuntu.

 ```bash
 $ sudo apt-get install git